aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 We use the [Abalone data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html) originally from the [UCI data repository](https://archive.ics.uci.edu/ml/datasets/abalone).

 The dataset contains 9 fields ('Rings','Sex','Length','Diameter','Height','Whole Weight','Shucked Weight','Viscera Weight' and 'Shell Weight') starting with the Rings number which is a number indicating the age of the abalone (as age equals to number of rings plus 1.5).
 Usually the number of rings are counted through microscopes to estimate the abalone's age.
 So we will use our algorithms to predict the abalone age based on the other features which are mentioned respectively as below within the dataset.
-A snippet dataframe is explained below showing each feature of the abalone dataset and it's corresponding datatype.<br/><br/>
+A snippet of a data frame is explained below showing each feature of the abalone dataset and it's corresponding datatype.<br/><br/>

 ```
 ** data frame snippet**: